-You should not use aluminum chloride hexahydrate if you are allergic to it.
+You should not use Drysol if you are allergic to it.

 After use on the underarms: Wear a tee-shirt to keep the medicine from rubbing off onto your bed linens.

 After use on the hands or feet: Wrap your hands or feet in plastic wrap and cover them with cotton gloves or socks.
-Do not tape the plastic onto your skin.
 Leave the gloves or socks on while you sleep.

 After use on the scalp: Wear a plastic shower cap to bed to keep the medicine from rubbing off onto your bed linens.

-When you awake in the morning, remove the clothing or plastic covering from the treated skin areas.
-Wash or shampoo the skin thoroughly, and towel dry.
-Throw away the plastic wrap do not reuse it for additional applications.
-You may rinse out the plastic shower cap with water and allow it to dry completely before using again.
+In the morning, remove the covering from treated skin areas and wash or shampoo the skin thoroughly, then towel dry.
+Do not reuse plastic wrap for additional applications.
+You may rinse and reuse the plastic shower cap.

 What happens if I miss a dose?